-The Advising Center conducts orientation sessions each year to accommodate the needs of incoming students.
+The Advising Center conducts online orientation sessions each year to accommodate the needs of incoming students.

 During orientation, students are given essential information regarding college policies and procedures.
 Students meet with faculty advisors and register for courses.
 The Advising Center is located in the Student Services Building, Room A208.
 For more information, contact 423/323-0229.

 The Student Information Center is centrally located in the Pierce Administration Building lobby and its staff provides general information to students, visitors, and employees of the college.
-Students sponsored by the Job Training Partnership Act-Trade Re-adjustment Act can receive assistance at the Information Center.
-In addition, students can obtain a printout of their schedules.
-For more information, call 423/323-0243.
+Students can obtain copies of their schedules here.
+Campus tours are coordinated by the Student Information Center staff.
+For the current schedule or for more information, call 423/323-0243.